Decades of Experience

 Recruitment & Upskilling in a Competitive Talent Market

 Tech talent recruitment is evolving, with organizations facing challenges in filling key roles.
 Staff augmentation and career transition programs were highlighted as effective solutions to address talent shortages.
-The panelists emphasized:
+The panelists emphasized:- Leveraging AI in hiring to streamline resume screening and candidate assessments.

 - Expanding recruitment pipelines to include career changers in tech, particularly women transitioning into IT roles.